SvenGroen/Diffusion-based-Tabular-Data-Synthesis/README.md

 ___

-5. "I want to use the code with Microsoft Azure" (OPTIONAL)
+5. Running the code in Microsoft Azure (OPTIONAL):

 If you want to use Azure to run the code, the environment needs some additional packages: